malikosbourne/osint-portfolio-Malik/azure-fundamentals-risk-notes/README.md

 - **Paper labs** — Scenario-based investigations (no paid labs required)
 - **Learning log** — Progress and reflection over time

-When you eventually do GRC Mastery (or similar), you plug new knowledge into this structure.
-The timeline itself becomes evidence: *started here → refined this → improved governance decisions*.

 ## Structure